aradovic23/Crypto-Currency-Tracker/README.md

-# Getting Started with Create React App
+# Crypto Currency Tracker App built with React.js and MaterialUI

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).